MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-synchronization.md

   **Server name**: It should be the fully qualified domain name (FQDN) of the upstream update source.

   - For the first software update point in the primary site, it should be the software update point for the parent site.
-  - For more software update points in the site, it should be the first software update point on the same site.
+  - For other software update points in the site, it should be the first software update point on the same site.
   - For an Internet-based software update point, it should be the first software update point on the same site.

   **Port number**: It should be the port number for the upstream WSUS server.
 To determine the port number on the upstream WSUS server, see [Determine the port settings used by WSUS and the software update point](troubleshoot-software-update-scan-failures.md#determine-the-port-settings-used-by-wsus-and-the-software-update-point).

   **Use SSL when synchronizing update information**: When the software update point is in HTTPS mode, this setting must be selected.
-When using SSL (Secure Sockets Layer) for software updates, several requirements apply.
+When using Secure Sockets Layer (SSL) for software updates, several requirements apply.
 For more information, see [Check SSL configuration](troubleshoot-software-update-scan-failures.md#check-ssl-configuration).

   **This server is a replica of the upstream server**: Never select this setting on the software update point for the top-level site or the first software update point for the primary site.
 This setting should be selected on:

   - Internet-based software update points
-  - More software update points for the primary site.
+  - Other software update points for the primary site.
   - Software update points for a secondary site

 ## Synchronization fails because of authentication and proxy issues

 WSUS Configuration Manager configures the WSUS server once every hour.
-Doing so to ensure that the settings configured in WSUS match the setting specified in the Configuration Manager console.
+It does so to ensure that the settings configured in WSUS match the setting specified in the Configuration Manager console.

 If WCM fails to configure the WSUS server properly, synchronization attempts can fail with an error similar to the following screenshot: